rayhan-wijaya/my-nvimrc/README.md

 # my-nvimrc

-This is a repo that contains my neovim configurations.
+This is a repo that contains my neovim configurations, designed to be minimal by disabling things like `ruler`, `showcmd`, `showmode`, and other unnecessary vim features.
 Really not much more than that.

 ## Setup